nesevis/exhaust/README.md

 ## How It Works

-Generators in Exhaust are inspectable data structures, not opaque closures.
-Structured coverage, automatic reduction, reflection, and deterministic replay all fall out of being able to inspect and manipulate generator structure.

-Exhaust supports three execution modes:
+Every generator records the choices it makes during generation: which branch of a `oneOf`, which integer from a range, how many elements in an array.
+Exhaust operates on these recorded choices in three modes:

-- **Generation (forward)** — the generator is interpreted to produce a value, recording every choice made along the way.
+- **Generation (forward)** — the generator is interpreted to produce a value, recording every choice along the way.
 This is the normal path during test execution.
 - **Reflection (backward)** — given a concrete value, the generator is run in reverse to recover the choices that could have produced it.
 This is what powers `reflecting:` and automatic reduction without custom reduction functions.
 - **Replay** — a recorded sequence of choices is fed back to reproduce the exact same value, powering deterministic reproduction via `.replay(seed)`.

-Reduction operates on the recorded sequences and trees of choices rather than the output value, making it type-agnostic and preserving all generator invariants.
+Reduction operates on the recorded choices rather than the output value, making it type-agnostic and preserving all generator invariants.

 A failing test case has two independent aspects: its *shape* (how many values exist and how they depend on each other) and its *values* (what those values are).
 The reducer treats these as separate problems.
-Each cycle first simplifies the shape — remove elements, flatten branches, shorten sequences — then simplifies the values within that fixed shape — drive numbers toward zero, simplify floats.
+Each cycle first simplifies the shape, removing elements, flattening branches, and shortening sequences.
+Then it simplifies the values within that fixed shape, driving numbers toward zero and simplifying floats.

 This repeats until neither makes progress.
-When both stall, the reducer tries to escape: searching shape and values jointly along dependency edges, or temporarily worsening one value to unlock progress elsewhere.
+When both stall, the reducer tries to escape by searching shape and values jointly along dependency edges, or temporarily worsening one value to unlock progress elsewhere.

 ## Requirements